stevenGravy/teleportsampleresources/README.md

 cd dbprod
 tctl auth sign --format=db --host=postgresprod --out=server --ttl=12190h
 ```
-Now copy these certs into their respective `dbdev` and `dbprod` where you are running your docker-compose
+Now copy these certs into their respective `dbdev` and `dbprod` where you are running your `docker compose` command.

 # Step 3.
 Run Setup, build and start